schalkneethling/150days-of-html/newsletter/day22-150daysofhtml.md

 Welcome to day 22!

-Today we continue conclude our exploration of grouping elements by looking at the `figure` and `figcaption` elements.
+Today we conclude our exploration of grouping elements by looking at the `figure` and `figcaption` elements.

 ## `figure`

-The `figure` element is much like the `article` element in that it should be used as a container for content that is self contained.
+The `figure` element is much like the `article` element in that it should be used as a container for content that is self-contained.
 The `figure` element has an implicit ARIA role of `figure`.
 While this is true, if the `figure` is used without a `figcaption` you can assign any ARIA role to the `figure` element.
 Again, if you find yourself wanting, or needing, to do that, perhaps a different element will be more appropriate.

 One of the benefits of the `figure` role for users of assistive technologies is that the [ARIA specification](https://www.w3.org/TR/wai-aria-1.1/#figure) states that assistive technologies _should_ enable users to quickly navigate to figures.
 This means that screen readers, for example, will offer a user means to jump to the various `figure` elements on the page without having to step through all the content on the page.